snimu/blog/contents/modded-nanogpt-multi-output/article.md

 This is from when training still took 5960 steps.
 What you can see is that both the learning rate and the sequence length change toward the end of training.
 Now imagine that you see a loss curve over 5960 steps, and you notice that the target loss of 2.92 is hit after only 5890 steps.
 Then that 2.92 loss value occurs when the learning rate is slightly higher and the sequence length slightly shorter.

-My guess is that this impacts the amount of loss reduction per step.
+My guess was that this impacts the amount of loss reduction per step.

 So which of the two is it?

 - The learning rate changes only very slightly with small changes in step counts.
 However, the slope of its reduction over training gets more aggressive, which could have an additional impact
 - The sequence length changes pretty strongly in the last few training steps, so this should make a big difference.
-My guess is that this is the main culprit of the issue (if any of the two are; I haven't experimentally verified anything yet)
+My guess was that this is the main culprit of the issue

-If the issue is actually the sequence length (which, again, I don't know for sure!), then that's strange; the validation loss is computed at the full sequence length, so why does ending training in a lower sequence length reduce the final validation loss?
-I'm leaning far out the window now, but my guess would be that if this is the case, the reason is that the model is simply undertrained and cannot make use of the the increased sequence length&mdash;or that the maximum sequence length is seen for too short a time.
+If the issue is actually the sequence length, then that's strange; the validation loss is computed at the full sequence length, so why does ending training in a lower sequence length reduce the final validation loss?

-I might play around with this at some point.
-For now, on to more experimental results!
+And indeed, in my one experiment where I schduled the sequence length as if there were still 5960 steps, the final loss was 2.922, so slightly worse than keeping the original schedule.

+I tried something similar with the learning rate and it too didn't work either, so I am now stumped as to what causes this strange behavior.

 ### Why I chose layer 11